Heat begin a new chapter: Life without Jimmy Butler, who is suspended and seeking a trade - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 How it gets handled from here, and on what timeframe, is anyone’s guess.

+Utah will see Miami twice during Butler’s suspension; the Heat play in Salt Lake City on Thursday.
+Jazz coach Will Hardy knows being without Butler won’t change Spoelstra’s approach.

+“They have a consistency in their program from a competitive standpoint that you know that it doesn’t matter who plays,” Hardy said.
+“You come here, you play Miami in your building, it’s going to be 48 minutes of highly competitive, physical basketball.
+Spo has shown that the entire time he’s been in Miami.”

-Trading Butler will be a challenge in this new NBA world, with the rules of the collective bargaining agreement limiting the ways teams can acquire players.
+Trading Butler will be a challenge in these NBA times, with the rules of the collective bargaining agreement limiting the ways teams can acquire players.
 It’s possible, but it’s far from certain.
-And the Heat simply letting Butler leave as a free agent this summer also remains a possibility — a move that would open up some other avenues for Miami to acquire new players.
+And the Heat simply letting Butler leave as a free agent this summer also remains a possibility — a move that would open up some other avenues for Miami to acquire new players before next season.

 He became eligible last summer for a two-year, $113 million extension.
 The deal was never offered by the Heat, in part because Butler has missed about one-quarter of the team’s games during his Miami tenure.